MakerFaireOrlando/mfo-static-website/pages/schedule.md

 ## Want Even More Maker Faire & Robot Ruckus fun with special guests and BattleBots Teams?
 Check out the [Maker Faire Orlando & VIP Fundraiser](https://events.humanitix.com/maker-faire-orlando-and-robot-ruckus-vip-fundraiser) happening after-hours on Saturday the 5th after the first day of Maker Faire Orlando.
 This event requires a separate ticket.
 [Learn More](https://events.humanitix.com/maker-faire-orlando-and-robot-ruckus-vip-fundraiser)
 {%endcomment%}

----

-Exhibiting makers and available experiences are subject to change based on community availablity.